knuckleswtf/scribe-docs/laravel_versioned_docs/version-3.x/98-architecture.md

    $groupedEndpoints = Camel::groupEndpoints($endpoints);
    ```

    The grouped endpoints are written to a bunch of YAML files, in a `.scribe/endpoints` directory in your app.
-We don't need them now, but we'll come back to those files later.
+We don't need them right now, but we'll come back to those files later.
 See [What are those YAML files for?](#what-are-those-yaml-files-for)

    Alright, the extraction phase is done.
 Over to output.